junaid-mohammad/Potluck-Invitation/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is open-source and you're free to re-use it!